 Being separated from your first parents and raised in your adoptive family affected you.
-You may have a good understanding of that, or you may just be starting to wonder about the impact having been relinquished/removed and then adopted had on your life.
+You may have a good understanding of that, or you may just be starting to wonder about the impact on you of having been relinquished/removed and then adopted.

-Talking with a therapist who understands adoption issues can be such a relief.
+Talking with someone who understands adoption issues can be a relief.
 You may feel heard and understood for the first time.
 That’s why I’m here.
 As an adoptee myself, I spent years explaining adoption issues to the therapists I saw.
-So I decided to focus my work on helping people like you and me.
+So I decided to focus my work on helping others like me.

-These are common adoption issues.
+These are a few issues adoptees commonly experience.
 See if any of them sound familiar:

 - I easily feel rejected or abandoned.